 Google’s very own Keyword Planner (which is free to use) will scan a specified website and provide a list of keywords people search for to find that site.
-However, Keyword Planner is only available to companies using Google AdWords, or to digital agencies with a Google Partners account.
+However, Keyword Planner is only available to companies using Google Ads, or to digital agencies with a Google Partners account.

 If you don’t have access to the Keyword Planner tool then simply do the research yourself.
 A quick visit to your favourite competitor’s website will reveal the types of keywords they are targeting.